 Pledges Receivable: Pledges receivable consist of unconditional pledges received from contributors.
 Unconditional pledges receivable that are expected to be collected in future years are initially recorded at fair value based on the present value of their future cash flows.
 The discounts on those amounts are computed using United States Treasury Bill rates with maturities commensurate to the time period of expected collection of pledges.
-Discount rates used for the year ended August 31, 2022 ranged from 3.45% to 3.50% and for the year ended August 31, 2021 ranged from 0.07% to 0.77%.
+Discount rates used for the years ended August 31, 2025 and 2024 ranged from 3.58% to 5.50%, respectively.

 Irrevocable pledges that are due after the death of a donor are carried at their present value.
 Present value is calculated using actuarially determined life expectancy tables, and the current year's Pension Discount Rate for the year the pledges were made.
-No new pledges due after the death of a donor were received during the years ended August 31, 2022 and 2021, respectively.
+No new pledges due after the death of a donor were received during the years ended August 31, 2025 and 2024, respectively.

 Management estimates an allowance for uncollectible pledges based on current economic conditions, historical trends, and current and past experience with their donor base.
-At August 31, 2022 and 2021, management determined that no allowance was necessary.
+At August 31, 2025 and 2024, management determined that no allowance was necessary.